PublicSoftTools

 Comparison: Server-Based vs. Browser-Based Tools

-File uploaded to serverYesNo
+File uploaded to serverYesNo (desktop)No

-Watermarks on outputOn free tierNone
+Watermarks on outputOn free tierNoNone

-File size limitCommon (5–20 MB)Device RAM only
+File size limitCommon (5–20 MB on free tier)NoneDevice RAM only

 How many files can I merge at once?

 There is no enforced limit.
 Practical capacity depends on your device's available memory.
 Merging 10–20 typical business PDFs runs smoothly on any modern device.
+For very large batches (50+ large PDFs), consider merging in groups of 10–15 and then merging the intermediate results.

 Does the page order change when I merge?

 No. You control the order by dragging document thumbnails before clicking Merge.
 The output reflects exactly the sequence you set.
+Page numbering within each source document is preserved as-is — the merge tool does not add or modify page numbers.

 Can I split a password-protected PDF?